 DuPage Road Trip – Where Nature Meets Art

-The Morton Arboretum is in The Village of Lisle, where you can also find the North American Pizza & Culinary Academy — offering curbside pickup, demonstrations and workshops.
-The Scuola Italiana Pizzaioli is the oldest and most prestigious pizza school located in Italy.
-The North American Pizza and Culinary Academy is the second official school in the U.S., led by Master Instructor and member of the World Pizza Team, Leo Spizzirri.
+The Morton Arboretum is in The Village of Lisle, where you can also find the North American Pizza & Culinary Academy (NAPCA), offering curbside pickup, demonstrations, and workshops.
+NAPCA is an official school of The Scuola Italiana Pizzaioli - the oldest and most prestigious pizza school in Italy.
+Want the whole package -- or should we say pie?
+Start planning your return trip to DuPage: 5 days of culinary expertise and achieve your Pizzaiolo Certification!

 A trip to DuPage wouldn’t be complete — especially serving a need for nature — without DuPage’s Natural Wanders.
 With 500 miles of trails and special places open for exploration, sometimes residents don’t even know what’s in their backyard.
 Natural Wanders includes 11 unique outdoor experiences, curated so there is something for everyone.
 We encourage you to review them all.
 Here is a snapshot:

-As we all find new ways to connect to ourselves, others and the world around us during this pandemic, we invite you to discover the unexpected: discover DuPage.
-Be sure to look at Things to Do and our Calendar of Events for more ideas on creating your perfect getaway.
-With over 100 hotels and resorts, wonderful options for dining to go, and a myriad of outdoor experiences, you can make 2021 a year to remember.
+Be sure to look at Things to Do this Fall and our Calendar of Events for more ideas on creating your perfect getaway.
+With over 100 hotels and resorts, wonderful options for dining, and a myriad of outdoor experiences, find your happy place this fall.